zidan4/Case-Converter/README.md

 In this project, I wrote a program that takes a string formatted in Camel Case or Pascal Case, then converts it into Snake Case.

-The project has two phases: first you'll used a for loop to implement the program.
+The project has two phases: first I used a for loop to implement the program.
 Then you'll learn how to use List Comprehension instead of a loop to achieve the same results.